-Chemistry with Lab (10421) Grades: 10, 11,12 1.0 credit 1 year Prerequisite: Completion of Geometry or higher and passing Keystone Algebra
+Prerequisite: Completion of Geometry or higher and passing Keystone Algebra

 Chemistry is the study of matter and its structure and interaction.
 Students in this course will learn that matter can be described by simple identifiable particles that undergo combination and change with recognizable and predictable properties.
-This is an introductory course that utilizes a semi-mathematical approach to inorganic chemistry consisting of the behavior and activities of elements and their chemical compositions.
-The course is designed to develop and promote a foundation for deductive reasoning.
-Relationships are drawn to "everyday" chemical phenomenon in the discussion of chemical compounds and their behavior.
-Chemistry is a challenging course, which will move at a rapid rate.
-Topics of study include: lab safety, the scientific method, dimensional analysis, analyzing data, chemical and physical properties, atomic structure, electrons in atoms, periodic law, ionic compounds, covalent bonding, chemical reactions, the mole, and gases.
+This is an introductory course that utilizes a semi-mathematical approach to inorganic chemistry consisting of the behavior and activities of

-AP Physics (10432) Grades: 10,11.12 1.0 credit 1 vear Prerequisite: Completion of Biology and Algebra II, and/or strong teacher recommendation.
+Physics (4404)Grades: 10, 11, 121.0 credit1 yearPrerequisite: Completion of Biology and Algebra II, and/or strong teacher recommendation.
 This course counts as a math or a science credit.

 AP Physics is an algebra-based, introductory college-level physics course.
-Students cultivate their understanding of Physics through inquiry-based investigations as they explore the following topics: kinematics: dynamics: circular motion and gravitation: energy: momentum; simple harmonic motion; torque and rotational motion; electric charge and electric force; DC circuits; and mechanical waves and sound.
+Students cultivate their understanding of Physics through inquiry-based investigations as they explore the following topics: kinematics; dynamics; circular motion and gravitation; energy; momentum; simple harmonic motion; torque and rotational motion; electric charge and electric force; DC circuits; and mechanical waves and sound.

-Environmental Science (10434) Grades:10, 11,12 1.0 credit 1 year Prerequisite: Completion of Biology
+Environmental Science (4405) Grades: 10, 11, 12 1.0 credit 1 year Prerequisite: Completion of Biology when completed on cyber only .5 credit is given due to reduced course load